Nishiyama Onsen Keiunkan: History

 Keiunkan lies at the foot of the Akaishi Mountains.
 Since its founding, the onsen has had all its hot water sourced directly from the local Hakuho Springs.
 The onsen was created by Fujiwara no Mahito, son of an aide to the 38th Emperor of Japan, Emperor Tenji.
 The springs gained popularity and attracted bathers from various parts of Japan.
-The onsen's guests included Takeda Shingen, Tokugawa Ieyasu, and current Emperor of Japan, Naruhito.
+The onsen's guests included Takeda Shingen, Tokugawa Ieyasu, and the reigning Emperor of Japan, Naruhito.

 The onsen was continually developed over its millennium of existence, with rudimentary pools in caves being replaced with more finished baths in wood huts, which were themselves replaced and refined iteratively over centuries.
 Keiunkan underwent its most drastic transformation in 1997 when dedicated lodgings were created and the business became a ryokan offering private rooms with futons and half board.
 In 2005, private, free-flowing hot spring baths were added to every room.

 Until 2017, it was continuously operated by 52 generations of the same family (including adopted heirs) for over 1,300 years.
 In 2017, no family members were willing to take over the business.
 Keiunkan's general manager, Kenjiro Kawano, was selected as the new president.
 Because Kawano was unrelated to the owner he was unable to inherit Yushima, the holding company.
 Ownership of Keiunkan was transferred to a new holding company, Nishiyama Onsen Keiunkan Limited, and Yushima was dissolved.